How to warp a gradient in Photoshop

 Written by Steve Patterson.

 Here's an example of the result we'll achieve.
-Notice how the angle of the gradient bends along the word to match the warping of the text:
+Notice how the angle of the gradient bends along the word to match the warp of the text.

 The text and gradient warping together in Photoshop.